-The Foundation is funded by donations from Nicolai Tangen, the CEO of AKO Capital LLP, and the AKO Give Back Initiative provides all AKO Capital staff with the opportunity to nominate a charity for a grant from the Foundation.
-As well as nominating the charities, the staff decide the grant recipients.
-A committee of staff members selects a short list of charitable projects and all staff then vote on the allocation of a pool of approximately £100,000 across these shortlisted charities.
+The Foundation is funded by donations from Nicolai Tangen, the founder of AKO Capital, and the AKO Give Back Initiative provides all AKO Capital staff with the opportunity to nominate a charity to receive a grant from the Foundation.
+As well as nominating charities, the staff collectively determine the grant recipients.
+A committee of staff members selects a short list of charitable projects and all staff then vote on the allocation of an annual pool of approximately £300,000 across these shortlisted charities.

-Increasingly, charities initially given grants under the AKO Give Back Initiative have developed multi-year relationships with the Foundation with significantly increased funding.
-Lively Minds and OnSide Youth Zones, both covered in the Education section, are examples of such relationships.
-The trustees think it is fantastic that projects which have originated through this initiative have subsequently become important recipients of Foundation’s grants.
+Increasingly, charities initially given grants under the AKO Give Back Initiative have subsequently developed deeper, multi-year relationships with the Foundation.
+Lively Minds and OnSide, both covered in the Education section above, are examples of such relationships.
+The trustees are delighted that charities introduced to the Foundation through this initiative have subsequently become important recipients of Foundation grants.

 Connecting the dots

-The Foundation seeks to add value to our partners beyond the purely monetary and where opportunities for mutual assistance are seen the Foundation will connect our partners with each other.
+The Foundation seeks to add value to our partners beyond the purely monetary, and where opportunities for mutual assistance are seen the Foundations will connect its partners with each other.
 Examples of the connections facilitated include: